selkamand/sigshared/README.md

     cohort: A sigverse-style data.frame describing the contributions of signatures in each sample (must contain columns: sample, signature contribution_absolute, contribution).
 See \href{https://github.com/selkamand/sigshared?tab=readme-ov-file#sigverse-data-types}{sigshared readme} for details.

+*Signature Model Specification*

+    model: A named numeric vector where names represent signatures and values represent their proportional contribution to the model.
+See \href{https://github.com/selkamand/sigshared?tab=readme-ov-file#sigverse-data-types}{sigshared readme} for details.

+##

 ## Example Data

 For each data structure used by the sigverse we include a toy example.